FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 In essence, CDN's help with latency issues *if the content can be cached*. in other words, this helps mostly with static content, but in combination with functions as a service (see below) dynamic content can also be delivered from edge nodes to some extent.

-!!!
-Did you know?
+!!! tip Did you know?
     Low latency connections are important not just for delivering content.
 Stock exchanges benefit from very low latencies.
 For example, there is a [private microwave network between Frankfurt and London](https://arstechnica.com/information-technology/2016/11/private-microwave-networks-financial-hft/) that has twice the speed of the public internet.

-!!!
-Did you know?
+!!! tip Did you know?
     SpaceX is building the [Starlink network](https://techcrunch.com/2020/06/15/spacex-will-have-to-starlink-internets-low-latency-within-the-next-month-to-qualify-for-up-to-16b-in-federal-funding/) to provide lower latency connectivity across the globe.

 ## Object Storage

 ### Cold storage